Getting started: Trust3 AI inventory and Run Collector¶

 - If you have not signed up yet, open Trust3 Cloud and create an account.

-- You need Docker and Docker Compose on the machine where the collector will run.
+- Quick test — select Docker.
+You need Docker and Docker Compose on the machine where the collector will run.

-- Decide whether you will collect from Databricks, Microsoft Azure / Power Platform, or both, then complete the matching prerequisite guide before you fill in
+- Decide whether you will collect from Databricks, Microsoft Azure / Power Platform, or both, then complete the matching prerequisite guide before you configure the collector.

 Overview¶